Who it's for

 - Peanut + holder (Optional)

 You may or maynot know my BC has undergone 2 TPLOs and 2 rehabs… so this protocol is near and dear to my heart.
-We spent 8 weeks implementing very careful controlled exercises, expensive manual modalities and UWTM.
+We spent 8 weeks implementing very careful rehab exercises, expensive manual modalities and UWTM.
 When our radiograph showed bone healing, I was suddenly given the “all clear” to allow Hot Rod off leash to do anything she wanted.
 All the sudden?
 After being so careful… ANYTHING???
 YIKES!!!
 That was a big ole NOPE from me.
 That would never be the recomended protocol for a human!!

 We know from human physical therapy principles that muscle, tendon and ligament immediately start adapting to disuse, becoming weaker… and this change happens as early as 1 week.
 This is called the Principle of Reversibility.
 Now after 8 weeks, I can suddenly allow my dog run wild??